shinertx/bbod/README.md

 Each bot requires a stable RPC endpoint.
 Aim for providers with >99.9% uptime and rate limits of at least 5-10 requests per second.
 Examples include Alchemy, Infura or Ankr.
 Where possible use separate RPC keys per bot to avoid throttling.

 **Risk Warning:** Options and parimutuel betting are inherently risky.
 Smart contract bugs, oracle failures or extreme volatility could lead to loss of funds.
 Run extensive tests on a fork before using real value.
+## Deployments
+Official contract addresses will be maintained in [deployments/README.md](deployments/README.md).
+Sepolia deployments are underway and mainnet addresses are not yet finalized.
 ---

 ## FAQ & Troubleshooting